NCAR/python-tutorial/source/tutorials/beginner.rst

    ..

-8. Now it's easy to get the time-series informationfor each column that we are interested in grabbing, and we can get each column by name.
-However, everything read fromthe text file is a str.
+8. Now it's easy to get the time-series information for each column that we are interested in grabbing, and we can get each column by name.
+However, everything read from the text file is a :python:`str`.
 What if we want to do math on this data, then we need it to be a different data type!

    So, let's convert the tempout time-series to be a :python:`float` by changing the